Jibola Dabo: Early life and education

 Dabo was born in Lagos state, a geographical area of south-western Nigeria that is occupied predominantly by the Yoruba speaking people of Nigeria.
 Dabo is originally from Owo, a small town in Ondo State, Nigeria.
 Dabo received most of his formal education in Nigeria from elementary to college level.
 He graduated from the University of Lagos with a Bachelor’s Degree in Fine Arts.
 Dabo after his education in Nigeria pursued further education in the United States of America in pursuit of a Master’s Degree.
 He attended Columbia State University & graduated with a Master’s Degree in Mass Media.

 Career

 Dabo reportedly started acting at the age of 6, in school, where he took part in stage dramas.
 Dabo’s official debut into the Nigerian movie industry, Nollywood was in 2006.

-In what can be described as Nollywood’s most provocative movie of 2009 & most significant of Dabo’s career was a movie titled Dirty Secrets which he featured in & worked alongside Tonto Dikeh and now deceased Nollywood actor; Muna Obiekwe.
+Dirty Secrets is a 2009 film featuring Dabo alongside Tonto Dikeh and the late actor Muna Obiekwe.
+The production is noted for its role in Dabo's career and the themes it addressed within the Nollywood industry at the time of its release.